openclarity/vmclarity/TOUR.md

 <img src="img/vmclarity-scan-setup-1.png" alt="VMClarity Scan Setup - Step 1" width="40%" height="40%" title="VMClarity Scan Setup Step 1" />

 - In the "New scan config" wizard shown in Figure 4, follow the wizard steps to name the scan, and identify the AWS scope (region, VPC, security groups, etc.).
-In the example shown in Figure 4, the AWS us-east-2 region, and a specific VPC were identied as well as a specific EC2 instance with the name "vmclarity-demo-vm".
+In the example shown in Figure 4, the AWS us-east-2 region, and a specific VPC were identified as well as a specific EC2 instance with the name "vmclarity-demo-vm".

 Figure 4.
 VMClarity Scan Setup Step 2